avoytkiv/azml_finetune_llm/README.md

 Add `--env WANDB_API_KEY` to `sky launch/exec` command to see the experiment running live in Weights & Biases.
 First, make it available in your current shell.

-While the model is training you can monitor the logs by running the following command.
+While the model is training, you can monitor the logs by running the following command.

 ```shell
 sky logs train